Clarifai/clarifai-python/docs/install.rst

-For AWS Lambda users, in order to use the library correctly, you are recommended to set two environmental variables `CLARIFAI_API_KEY` in the lambda function configuration, or hardcode the APP_ID and APP_SECRET in the API instantiation.
+For AWS Lambda users, in order to use the library correctly, you are recommended to set two environmental variables `CLARIFAI_API_KEY` in the lambda function configuration, or hardcode the `CLARIFAI_API_KEY` in the API instantiation.